ryan-ryanwoolf/ryan-ryanwoolf.github.io/README.md

 **Infrasonic Consulting** (September 2017 - Present)
 - Designed, developed, and maintained backend systems for online platforms.
 - Led and mentored the backend development team.
-- Frameworks and skills: Node.js, Grails, Java EE, Spring, MySQL, Google Cloud, Azure, GIT, Postman, Agile, REST, AJAX.
+- Frameworks and skills: Node.js / Typescript, Grails, Java EE, Spring, MySQL, Google Cloud, Azure, GIT, Postman, Agile, REST,SOAP.

 *Reason for Leaving:* I feel that it is time to leave now, I want experience in a larger team with strong technical knowledge.